Journeys & Experiences

 Offering stunning landscapes, rugged terrain with unspoiled and wild beaches, mysterious & dramatic volcanic features, and a scenic wooden walking track with spectacular ocean views, Cape Schanck is the perfect place to unwind, away from the chaos and cacophony of the city life!

-Located in the Mornington Peninsula in Victoria, the history of Cape Schanck dates back to 1859 when the Lighthouse was built from local limestone with its unique lantern, for the sole purpose of guiding the sailors and preventing ships being wrecked at the Cape.
+Located in the Mornington Peninsula in Victoria, the history of Cape Schanck dates back to 1859 when the Lighthouse was built from local limestone with its unique lantern, for the sole purpose of guiding the sailors and preventing ships from being wrecked at the Cape.

 There’s a decent area for parking your car, and tickets for guided tours of the lighthouse can be purchased at the Cape Schanck kiosk in front of the carpark area.
-A narrow and steep flight of stairs leads up to the light station’s balcony that can accommodate about a dozen people.
+A narrow and steep flight of stairs leads up to the light station’s balcony which can accommodate about a dozen people.
 (Make sure you’re wearing comfortable footwear.)
 Your friendly tour guide will spend a few minutes talking about the history of the light station.
 Visitors will get to see the lamproom inside the lighthouse and have a glimpse of the 1000-watt tungsten-halogen bulb, which has saved several ships from disastrous wrecks in the past.

 If you climb up the lighthouse, you’ll be awestruck as it provides spectacular views of the Southern Peninsula coast and the Bass Strait from the balcony.